wp-plugins/insert-html-snippet/readme.txt

 Please check the wordpress version you are using.
 Make sure it meets the minimum version recommended by us.
 Make sure all files of the `insert html snippet` plugin uploaded to the folder `wp-content/plugins/`

 = 2.
-I have 2 html shortcodes placed ajacently, but one of them works. =
+I have 2 html shortcodes placed adjacently, but only one of them works. =

 Please use a whitespace to separate 2 shortcodes.